andrewcargill/false/README.md

 ![Launch page](/assets/images/readme-launch.png)
 #### Launch Section
-- The user will come so a section of the website where the information is clear and their senses relax to take in the information.
+- The information is clear and the white background helps the users senses to relax and take in the information.
-- The font of Paris Fashion Week give the feel of quality and status.
-Enhances the feeling that this is an important event and something to be part of.
+- The font of Paris Fashion Week gives the message of quality and status.
+The text enhances the feeling that this is an important event and something to be part of.
 - The user is drawn to the date and location as this is the most important information on the page.
+- The use of no imagary is intentional as it keeps the user nutrual.
+We do not want them to judge if they like or dislike the brand until they see the launch event.
-- The video will only play when the user clicks play.
-The video is 40 secounds long as we do not want to distract the user away from other information on the page.
+- The video will only run when the user clicks play.
+The video is 40 secounds long as we do not want to distract the user away from the site or other information on the page.

 ![Sign up page](/assets/images/readme-signup2.png)
 #### Sign Up Section
-- The site switches back to dynamic minalmilist design to keep the user engaged and encouraged to take action.
+- The site switches back to dynamic minalmilist design to stiumate the user and encourae them take action.
 - The user to taken back to the emotion felt on the home page.
 - The message is simple and clear.
-It is important to not over sell this demagraphic.
+- It is important to not 'over sell' to this demagraphic.

 ![Sign up zoom](/assets/images/readme-signup.png)
 #### Sign Up Interactive